Back to Blog

 Weaknesses:

-• We don't offer third-party human receptionists as fallback (we escalate to your on-call humans).
-If you specifically want contracted humans in the loop, Smith.ai is a better fit.
+• We do not offer third-party human receptionists.
+We escalate to your on-call people.
+If you want contracted humans in the loop, Smith.ai is the better fit.

 Who it's for: Service businesses with 100+ calls/month that want flat-rate pricing, deep integrations into their specific CRM/dispatch system, and an AI that was configured for their specific business on day one.
 HVAC, plumbing, dental, law firms, property management, medical practices, and real estate are our common verticals.